-MSU-Great Falls Catalog for 2012-2013
+Great Falls College Catalog for 2012-2013

 This catalog contains general information about the campus and specific information about degree programs.
-If you have questions or comments, please contact admissions@msugf.edu.
+If you have questions or comments, please contact admissions@gfcmsu.edu.

 Indicates Catalog Update GEPI = Gainful Employment Programs Information